Creedzy/todoist-ha-integration/README.md

-# Todoist Integration for Home Assistant
+# Todoist Sync Integration for Home Assistant

 This is a custom component for Home Assistant that integrates with [Todoist](https://todoist.com).
-It is a modernized version of the core Todoist integration, with a number of improvements and new features.
+It replaces the legacy REST-based integration with a Sync API implementation that keeps entities up-to-date with deltas, supports command batching, and exposes detailed timing telemetry.

 ## Installation